andrew/ultimate-awesome/README.md

 - [awesome-linux-containers](https://github.com/Friz-zy/awesome-linux-containers) - A curated list of awesome Linux Containers frameworks, libraries and software.
 - [awesome-prometheus](https://github.com/warpnet/awesome-prometheus) - A curated list of awesome Prometheus resources, projects and tools.
 - [awesome-crypto-papers](https://github.com/pFarb/awesome-crypto-papers) - A curated list of cryptography papers, articles, tutorials and howtos.
-- [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.
 - [awesome-animation](https://github.com/Animatious/awesome-animation) - :octocat: A great list of open sourced UI Motion Library produced by Animatious Group.
 - [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.
 - [awesome-ai-art-image-synthesis](https://github.com/altryne/awesome-ai-art-image-synthesis) - A list of awesome tools, ideas, prompt engineering tools, colabs, models, and helpers for the prompt designer playing with aiArt and image synthesis.
 Covers Dalle2, MidJourney, StableDiffusion, and open source tools.